 * Click here for rating key

-Sotto Sotto Restaurant Review: Riccardo Ullio's flagship restaurant, now more than a decade old, adheres to the principles of the Italian kitchen, evident in such starters as the platter of antipasti misti, with its prosciutto, salami, olives and cheeses.
-Risotto is cooked to order, so it comes al dente---try the seafood risotto, or perhaps the mantecato with its drizzle of good balsamic vinegar.
-Half portions are easily accomplished not only with risotto, but also with all of the pasta choices.
-Capesante (scallops) arrive surrounded by a light bean (cannellini) stew that could be considered a meal by itself.
-Whole roasted fish is a study in the grand simplicity of Italian cooking.
-Classic panna cotta, a mound of trembling white custard, comes with a sauce of reduced balsamic vinegar, which we find intrusive, and prefer the dessert unadorned.
-Sotto Sotto's well-chosen all-Italian (except for a pair of Champagnes) wine list complements the food, and there are plenty of choices available by the glass.
-The Vietti Roero Arneis is a good match with the clams and the wood-roasted fish.
-When the weather permits, the tiny rear patio makes a lovely intimate spot, and though interior tables are tightly spaced and a high noise level might make the room seem void of romance, many couples dine here.
+Sotto Sotto Restaurant Review: Riccardo Ullio’s Sotto Sotto firmly adheres to the principles of the Italian kitchen.
+Its authenticity is evident in such starters as the cooked-to-order risotti that come al dente --- try the seafood or the mantecato with its drizzle of good balsamic vinegar.
+Half portions of risotti as well as of all of the pasta choices make good openers.
+We like the spaghetti with black pepper, pancetta and freshly grated pecorino cheese.
+Simple capesante (scallops) arrive surrounded by a light bean (cannellini) stew, making a fine small main dish.
+Whole roasted fish is a study in the simplicity of Italian cooking, and the milk-fed veal chop is perhaps the best in town.
+Classic panna cotta, a mound of trembling white custard, comes with a sauce of reduced balsamic vinegar, but we prefer the chocolate soup.
+Sotto Sotto's well-chosen all-Italian (except for a pair of Champagnes) wine list complements the food, and offers plenty of choices by the glass.
+The Vietti Roero Arneis supports the clams and the wood-roasted fish.
+The tiny rear patio makes a lovely, intimate spot in nice weather, and though a high noise level might render the dining room seemingly void of romance, many couples dine here.